BlackWasp

 Soundex

-An example of the use of Soundex could be in the search function of a customer database.
+An example of the use of Soundex is the search function of a customer database.
 When performing a text search for the surname, "Smith", people with the name, "Smythe", would not be found.
 However, as the Soundex code for both surnames is "S530", a phonetic Soundex-based search would find both customers.
 The codes and data could also be used to ask the user, "Did you mean Smythe?".

 The Algorithm